 15-year sentence in phony $58 million fuel trading scheme

 SHREVEPORT, La.
-(AP) — A man who pleaded guilty in Louisiana last year in an estimated $58 million investment fraud scheme was formally sentenced Tuesday sentenced to 15 years in prison, the U.S. Attorney’s Office in Shreveport said.
+(AP) — A man who pleaded guilty in Louisiana last year in an estimated $58 million investment fraud scheme was formally sentenced Tuesday to 15 years in prison, the U.S. Attorney’s Office in Shreveport said.

 David DeBerardinis, 60, had pleaded guilty to a single count of wire fraud in August.